darkrappeur0/TSD_Project/README.md

 ## How to run?
-Just use the command line:
+Just use the command line: "cd backend" and "npm start"
-"cd backend"
-"npm start"

 ## Where to access it:
 http://localhost:3000